EMERGENCY STATUS ⛔ Three-Week ‘Circuit-Breaker’ lockdown is in effect. Restrictions due to this lockdown are marked with an asterix*

 ⛔️ Public Health Emergency declared, effective March 17, 2020.
 See written Provincial Health Orders here, however Dr. Bonnie Henry is also able to issue verbal orders with immediate effect.

-⛔️ Provincial State of Emergency declared, effective March 18, 2020 has been extended until August 18, 2020 (extensions are issued in 2-week increments).
+⛔️ Provincial State of Emergency declared, effective March 18, 2020 has been extended until end of day, April 13 2021 (extensions are issued in 2-week increments).

 🚨 Compliance & Enforcement: Violations of public health orders, quarantine orders, or restrictions against price gouging and profiteering can carry heavy fines and even jail time.
 Violations can be reported to your local government bylaw office (City NVan – District NVan – West Van), to your local police force through their non-emergency line, or via Consumer Protection BC (in the case of price gouging).